Sciences with the 2.5-meter Wide Field Survey Telescope (WFST): Expected Performance and Survey Strategy

-In our WFST surveys, the sensitivity limit lies safely below the early RS flux of a typical GRB, and the FoV can cover the uncertain region of the GRB location within several pointings, demonstrating WFST's capability to capture early afterglows.
-When a GRB trigger notice is reported by a space-borne wide-field gamma-ray detector (e.g. Fermi, GECAM \cite{GECAM20} or SVOM\cite{SVOM16}), a timely follow-up to the burst with a relatively small localization uncertainty in the gamma-ray may detect optical signals as promptly as possible.
-Fermi/GBM report $\sim$300 GRBs per year on average, among which at least 10\% reside within the survey area of WFST (with site conditions and the fraction of observable nights taken into account).
+In our WFST surveys, the sensitivity limit lies safely below the early RS flux of a typical GRB, and the FoV can cover the uncertain region of the GRB location within several pointings, demonstrating the WFST's capability to capture early afterglows.
+When a GRB trigger notice is reported by a space-borne wide-field $\gamma$-ray detector (e.g. Fermi, GECAM \cite{GECAM20} or SVOM\cite{SVOM16}), a timely follow-up to the burst with a relatively small localization uncertainty in the gamma-ray may detect optical signals as promptly as possible.
+Fermi/GBM report $\sim$300 GRBs per year on average, of which at least 10\% reside within the WFST survey area (with site conditions and the fraction of observable nights taken into account).
 We plan to observe the targets with a position uncertainty of less than 10 degrees (corresponding to a fraction of $\sim$ 37\%) following the first notice of Fermi.
 With an exposure of 30 seconds for each pointing, our simulation shows that, for these target candidates, the possibility of spotting the rising phase of the early afterglow is $\sim$22\%.
-As a result, we expect WFST to capture $\sim$2--3 golden early afterglows per year.
-As a more optimistic consideration, the SVOM satellite to be commissioned in 2024 is expected to report $\sim 70$ GRBs with a localization error of $\sim$10 arc minutes, rendering a higher WFST detection rate of $\sim$7 golden early afterglows per year.
+As a result, we expect WFST to capture golden early afterglows $\sim$ 2--3 per year.
+As a more optimistic consideration, the SVOM satellite that will be commissioned in 2024 is expected to report $\sim 70$ GRBs with a localization error of $\sim$ 10 arc minutes, resulting in a higher WFST detection rate of $\sim$7 golden early afterglows per year.

-\paragraph{High-redshift Gamma-Ray Bursts} Thanks to the combination of their extreme brightness with the spectroscopy of the optical afterglows, GRBs are detectable up to high redshift, as already demonstrated by the cases of GRB 090423 at $z\sim8.2$ \cite{2009Natur.461.1258S,2009Natur.461.1254T} and GRB 090429 at $z\sim9.4$ \cite{2011ApJ...736....7C}.
+\paragraph{High-redshift Gamma-Ray Bursts} Thanks to the combination of their extreme brightness with the spectroscopy of the optical afterglows, GRBs are detectable up to a high redshift, as already demonstrated by the cases of GRB 090423 at $z\sim8.2$ \cite{2009Natur.461.1258S,2009Natur.461.1254T} and GRB 090429 at $z\sim9.4$ \cite{2011ApJ...736....7C}.
 As bright beacons in the deep Universe, GRBs are viewed as a complementary, and to some extent unique, probe to the early Universe.
-Statistical analysis of high-redshift GRBs may shed light on the cosmic expansion/dark energy, the cosmic star formation rate, Population III stars, the reionization epoch, the metal enrichment history, among other themes of fundamental importance (for a review, see \cite{2015JHEAp...7...35S,2015NewAR..67....1W}).
+Statistical analysis of high-redshift GRBs may shed light on cosmic expansion/dark energy, the cosmic star formation rate, Population III stars, the reionization epoch, the metal enrichment history, among other themes of fundamental importance (for a review, see \cite{2015JHEAp...7...35S,2015NewAR..67....1W}).